Elena Tomas

 Elena Tomas (Елена Томас; born 11 January 1961 in Moscow) is a former individual rhythmic gymnast who competed for the Soviet Union.
 She is the 1979 World All-around silver medalist.

 Career

+From an early age, Tomas toured the United States with a Soviet team and introduced modern rhythmic gymnastics to a new audience.
 Tomas made her breakthrough amongst the many Soviet rhythmic gymnasts of her time in 1979 when she competed at the 1979 World Championships.
 She won silver in All-around, gold in Ribbon and another silver in Rope.
 She repeated her success in 1980 at the European Championships and Soviet Championships.

 Tomas lives and coaches in Spain.